noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

   - always design around eventually consistency
     - strongly consistency means you received the latest, but subsequent writes it may be stale whenever based on previous reads

-### basics
+### relational

-- relational vs noSQL vs graph vs vector vs in memory
-  - relational is all about minimizing data storage via normalization
+- all about minimizing data storage via normalization
 - this strict requirement on deduplication causes some queries to be cumbersome/cpu intensive
+- either OLTP or OLAP, anything with unknown query patterns

+### no/newsql

-  - sql: is all about minimizing CPU time relative to data storage and i/o
+- all about minimizing CPU time relative to data storage and i/o
 - data storage is now much cheaper than cpu time, hence the popularity of nosql dbs
 - does have higher i/o costs as generally you have to retrieve duplicated data at each trip
 - provides greater flexibilty in structuring your data, since your not concerned with normalization
-  - graph: for traversing multi-layered relationships
-  - in memory:
-- relational vs nosql workloads
-  - relational: either OLTP or OLAP, anything with unknown query patterns
-  - nosql OLTP with known request patterns
+- OLTP with known request patterns
   - live/interactive applications
   - hot/active data
   - smaller documents
   - known query patterns

-- relational vs nosql scaling
-  - sharding: enables horizontal scaling for both relational and nosql dbs
-    - the entire dataset is partitioned amongst multiple db instances
-    - items stored in a particular partition is based on a hash of a partition key
+### graph

+- for traversing multi-layered relationships

+### in memory

 ## virtualization